 California Water & Wastewater Arrearage Payment Program (CWWAPP)

-The Hayward Water System recently applied for and was awarded one-time financial relief on behalf of customers who have struggled to pay their utility bills during the COVID-19 pandemic.
-The funding was made available through the California Water and Wastewater Arrearage Payment Program (CWWAPP), which is offered by the State Water Resources Control Board and is funded by the federal American Recue Plan Act.
+In 2022, Hayward Water System was awarded one-time financial relief on behalf of customers who struggled to pay their utility bills during the COVID-19 pandemic.
+Funding was made available through the California Water and Wastewater Arrearage Payment Program (CWWAPP), which was offered by the State Water Resources Control Board and funded by the federal American Recue Plan Act.
 Residential and commercial customers with outstanding bills for service dates between March 4, 2020 and June 15, 2021 were eligible to receive funds through CWWAPP.

 Customers do not need to apply for this program.

-Based on guidance, qualifications, and availability of funds received from the State, the Hayward Water System determined your eligibility and applied on your behalf.
-Each customer’s account was automatically credited based on the eligible amount owed and funding available from the State.
+Based on guidance, qualifications, and availability of funds received from the State, the Hayward Water System determined eligibility and applied on behalf of eligible customers.
+Each eligible account was automatically credited based on the eligible amount owed and funding available from the State.

 Customers will receive a notification letter by mail should their account be credited.

-Water and/or wastewater customers with eligible overdue balances will receive a notification by mail confirming the amount that will be posted to their account and their remaining outstanding balance.
+Water and/or wastewater customers with eligible overdue balances received notification by mail confirming the amount to be posted to their account and their remaining outstanding balance.

 All water and wastewater credits have been posted to customer accounts.